okTurtles/group-income/frontend/controller/actions/README.md

 (e.g., a tab window), but it could also be something like a service worker.
 **Operations that affect the overall application state, regardless of the UI state in a specific tab or window genrally belong under `gi.actions`**.

+When using a service worker, calls to these selectors will be forwarded from browsing contexts using a star selector (i.e., `gi.actions/*`).

 The operations under this domain, `gi.actions`, will usually be called from contracts, other selectors under `gi.actions` and other selectors under `gi.app`.